 If you can see the leak is from a drain line then stop using that fixture until it can be repaired.
 What if you cannot see the leak because it is behind a wall?
 Click here to Meet Flo!
 This device can easily be installed by our professional plumbing contractors and will help you learn about leaks in a water line even when it is behind a wall!

 Tip: You can sometimes determine if you have a leak in your water system by monitoring your water meter.
 Be sure no water is running in the home, including flushing a toilet, then check your meter to see if it is still moving.
 If so then water is passing through it and because nothing is being used it is leaking out somewhere!

 Water travels the path of the least resistance so it could be showing up one place but originating from another place, several feet away.
 Besides the possibility of property damage and the formation of mold, leaks waste water!

 Pullout Kitchen Spray Challenges

 Hope these facts have informed you a little about what to look for and what might be repairable.
 If you have any questions about the information contained in these top five challenges, please give us a call.
-Or if you know you need the assistance of a professional plumber then click this button and request service.
+Or if you know you need the assistance of a plumbing contractor or professional plumber then click this button and request service.